zackdavidson/zackdavidson/README.md

 ## 📱 Technologies & Frameworks

 I have accumalted a lot of knowledge through several years of practice.
+Please see below the list of my favourite languages, frameworks and tools to develop.

 ### 🌍 Front-end
 <p>